List of Black starting NFL quarterbacks: Playoff starters

+Most playoff wins

 Super Bowl starters

 In 1982, a players' strike cut the NFL season short to nine games.
 When a second strike occurred in 1987, the NFL, not wanting to lose games, hired replacement players.
-That year, black quarterbacks in the league tripled in number.
+That year, Black quarterbacks in the league tripled in number.

-On September 20, 1987, Doug Williams became the first black quarterback to start a game for the Washington Redskins, the team that had been segregated for so long by its former owner, George Preston Marshall.
+On September 20, 1987, Doug Williams became the first Black quarterback to start a game for the Washington Redskins, the team that had been segregated for so long by its former owner, George Preston Marshall.
 Before starting for Washington, Williams had been drafted by the Tampa Bay Buccaneers and led them to three playoff appearances in three years.
 Williams joined the Redskins in the 1986 season, when he threw only one pass (incomplete).
 He played backup for most of the 1987 season, but outperformed the first-string quarterback, and was made starting quarterback for the playoffs.
-On January 31, 1988, he became the first black quarterback to start in the Super Bowl, and a few hours later, the first to win it, ironically wearing the Super Bowl ring of the last team in the league to integrate black players.
+On January 31, 1988, he became the first Black quarterback to start in the Super Bowl, and a few hours later, the first to win it, ironically wearing the Super Bowl ring of the last team in the league to integrate Black players.
 Williams threw for 340 yards and four touchdowns–Super Bowl records at the time–and was named Super Bowl MVP.
 He was benched the next season and retired shortly thereafter.

-Kansas City Chiefs quarterback Patrick Mahomes was the seventh black quarterback to start a Super Bowl.
-The combined Super Bowl records of black quarterbacks is 4–7.
-Williams and Mahomes are to date the only players to win the Super Bowl MVP award.
-Only Mahomes and Seattle Seahawks quarterback Russell Wilson have started multiple Super Bowls.
-Both players won their first Super Bowl appearance, but lost their second.
+Kansas City Chiefs quarterback Patrick Mahomes was the seventh Black quarterback to start a Super Bowl.
+The combined Super Bowl records of Black quarterbacks is 5–7.
+Williams, Mahomes and Hurts are to date the only players to win the Super Bowl MVP award.
+Only Mahomes and Seattle Seahawks quarterback Russell Wilson, Philadelphia Eagles quarterback Jalen Hurts have started multiple Super Bowls.
 In 2023, Mahomes became the first to start three Super Bowls.
-With the Chiefs' win, Mahomes became the first black quarterback to win two Super Bowls, as well as to win two MVP awards.
+With the Chiefs' win, Mahomes became the first Black quarterback to win two Super Bowls, as well as to win two MVP awards.
+The following year, he became the first Black quarterback to repeat as Super Bowl champion.

-Super Bowl LVII also marked the first time that both Super Bowl starting quarterbacks were black: Patrick Mahomes started for the Kansas City Chiefs, while Jalen Hurts started for the Philadelphia Eagles.
-The Eagles are the first team to have two different black starting quarterbacks start a Super Bowl.
+Super Bowl LVII also marked the first time that both Super Bowl starting quarterbacks were Black: Patrick Mahomes started for the Kansas City Chiefs, while Jalen Hurts started for the Philadelphia Eagles.
+The Eagles are the first team to have two different Black starting quarterbacks start a Super Bowl.